havensmithou/Team-6-Fall2021/README.md

 2.A feature that can group users and assign roles within the group

-3.A feature taht allow reassignment of roles
+3.A feature that allow reassignment of roles

 4.A feature that allow users to challenge other user